Jeffrey04/genstates/README.md

 # Process numbers through the state machine
 numbers = [4, 8, 12]
 machine.foreach_action(machine.initial, numbers)
-# Each number is first processed by its current state's action,
-# then used to determine the next state transition
 ```

 Unlike `map_action` which returns results, `foreach_action` is used when you want to execute state actions for their side effects (e.g., saving to a database, sending notifications) rather than collecting return values.